watermark

 De

 in Dutch.
-As you can see, automatically copying the string the, which occurs twice, is never going to work here, as Dutch uses different articles for sword and axe.
+Automatically copying "the" twice won’t work because Dutch uses different articles for "sword" and "axe."
 The same applies to longer segments.

-What does this mean in practice?
-On the average, localization of soft-coded strings is about 12% cheaper and faster than localization of hard-coded strings.
-For every language you localize to, that is.
+What’s the impact?
+On average, localizing soft-coded strings is about 12% cheaper and faster than hard-coded ones for every language.

 Before change: